 We understand that some may be concerned about the safety of the new vaccines, as they have been developed and tested far more quickly than those in the past.
 The CDC has advised that the safety of the vaccine has been extensively reviewed by numerous agencies and will continue to be monitored once administration occurs.

 All existing and new staff and residents (Villa, Care Cottage, Cribbs and Grace) have the opportunity to get the vaccine by coordinating with Wesbury to go to Meadville Medical Center.

 Families may drop off items for residents of Cribbs and Grace any day of the week during Grace Lobby hours which are 8:00 a.m. until 8:00 p.m., or by appointment.
 Deliveries may be unattended for a period of time at the drop location.
 If there is an item of value, families should call the switchboard and make special arrangements at 814-332-9000.

 - Families making deliveries must be masked.
 Come into the Grace Lobby entrance and take the items directly to the counter to the right of the entrance.
 There will be a sign pointing to the counter and signs on the counter.

 - Items must be labeled, if they are not, there are labels and pens available at the counter.

 - Staff will disinfect items and see that they are delivered.

-To stay informed, continually monitor our website, Facebook page (search for Wesbury Retirement Community), or call the Wesbury Coronavirus Update Line at 814-332-9015 to hear a recorded message with the latest updates.
-You may leave a message on this line with questions and concerns.
-We will respond as soon as possible.
+To stay informed, continually monitor our website, Facebook page (search for Wesbury Retirement Community), or call the Wesbury Coronavirus Update Line at 814-332-9015 to hear a recorded message.

 We kindly ask for your patience and understanding during this time.
 We will make every effort to make updates as changes occur.
 If you have any further questions, please contact Administrators Larry Marsteller at 814-332-9520 or Sheila Bundy at 814-332-9142.